Hidden Conflicts in Neural Networks and Their Implications for Explainability: Experimental Details

 In this section, we provide additional details regarding our experiments.
-All our experimental evaluation was performed on a standard x86\_64 machine running a customised distribution of Ubuntu 22.04.3.
-We did not make use of graphical accelerators in our experiments, as we found the performance on a CPU to be sufficient for our purposes — especially since most of the evaluation on the real data was performed on pre-trained models from the OpenXAI benchmark.
-In all experiments, we used the baseline implementations available in Captum \citep{kokhlikyan-captum} with their default parameters.
-The perturbation-based methods were additionally provided with a feature mask specifying the one-hot-encoded categorical features.
-For computing model performance metrics, we used the metric implementations from TorchEval\footnote{\url{https://pytorch.org/torcheval/stable/}}, with the exception of RMSE, which was computed using scikit-learn \citep{pedregosa-scikit-learn}.
-For computing means, standard deviations and other statistical measures, we used the respective methods from NumPy\footnote{\url{https://numpy.org/}}.
-Code for all our experiments is included in the supplemental materials, including all the hyperparameters and random seeds necessary for reproducing the results.
+All our experimental evaluation was performed on a standard x86\_64 machine running a customised distribution of Ubuntu 22.04.2 with NVIDIA GeForce RTX 4090 graphical accelerators.
+In all experiments, we used the baseline attribution method implementations available in Captum \cite{kokhlikyan-captum} with their default parameters.
+The used perturbation-based methods were additionally provided with a feature mask specifying the one-hot-encoded categorical features.
+The infidelity and max-sensitivity metrics were computed directly using Captum, structural infidelity was implemented using Captum's input-output infidelity as a backbone and complexity was evaluated using its implementation from Quantus \cite{hedstrom-quantus}.
+For computing model performance metrics, we used the metric implementations from TorchEval\footnote{\url{https://pytorch.org/torcheval/stable/}}, with the exception of RMSE, which was computed using scikit-learn \cite{pedregosa-scikit-learn}.
+For computing means and other statistical measures, we used the respective methods from NumPy\footnote{\url{https://numpy.org/}}.
+Code for all our experiments is available at \url{https://github.com/adamdejl/hidden-conflicts}, including all the hyperparameters and random seeds necessary for reproducing the results.